There are some basic this you need to know to get your sport kite

 the way it works.

-Some things to remember when flying are:
+So, some things to remember are:

 - Let out all the line before you begin to fly - ensure both lines

 the same length.